Anito: Nature spirits and deities

 However, what entities are considered diwata varies by ethnic group.
-In some ethnic groups like the B'laan, Cuyonon Visayans, and the Tagalog, Diwata refers to the Magical Spirits of the Elements of the Land, and the Nature Ancestor Guardian Spirits in the pre-colonial, nature-based animistic pantheon, in which case there are different terms for non-human spirits.
+In some ethnic groups like the B'laan, Cuyonon Visayans, and the Tagalog, Diwata refers to the supreme being in their pantheon, in which case there are different terms for non-human spirits.
+Like in ancestor spirits, diwata are referred to in polite kinship titles when addressed directly, like apo ("elder") or nuno ("grandparent").